-The operation of the UK-style benefits in this fund is governed by the PPFM which is published on the Society's website.
+The operation of the UK-style benefits in this fund is governed by the Principles and Practices of Financial Management ("PPFM") which is published on the ULP website (Customer Centre for German and Irish Equitable Life Policyholders (utmost.co.uk).

 The UK-style with-profits policies are held within the With-Profits Fund and the assets are notionally ring-fenced.
-This is because policyholders are entitled to the assets specifically backing their policies but not the general surplus within ELAS.
+This is because policyholders are entitled to the assets specifically backing their policies but not the general surplus within the Society.
 They are not exposed to any of the liabilities and risks outside that fund.